 His works were presented in numerous international theatre festivals and received several national prizes.
 He was the first Argentinean artist from the theatre field selected for the scholarship Akademie Schloss Solitude, Stuttgart, Germany.

-He founded in January 2010 with Cynthia Edul Panorama Sur: platform of exchange and training for artists based in Buenos Aires to serve as artistic director.
-Project in collaboration with Siemens Arts Program and Goethe Institut.
+Founded in January 2010 Panorama Sur: platform of exchange and training for artists based in Buenos Aires to serve as artistic director until the closing of the platform in August 2019.

-Since 2015 he works as Curator in Performing Arts at the Museum of Modern Art of Buenos Aires (MAMBA).
+From 2015 to 2016 he works as Curator in Performing Arts at the Museum of Modern Art of Buenos Aires (MAMBA).

-In January 2017, he began his work as Artistic and General Director of the Teatro Nacional Argentino - Teatro Cervantes.
+From January 2017 to January 2020 was the Artistic Director of TNA / Teatro Nacional Argentino - Teatro Cervantes.

 From February 2019 to January 2020 was part of the Board of Directors from Fondo Nacional de las Artes.

 He was invited to more than 60 international festivals.